 8. Pay Other Debts

-Blogging can take awhile to become profitable, so paying down other debts you have will alleviate some of the financial pressure you might feel until your blog starts earning regular income.
+Blogging can take a while to become profitable, so paying down other debts you have will alleviate some of the financial pressure you might feel until your blog starts earning a regular income.
 You might even want to take your tax return and pay a few things ahead like your insurance, cable, phone, or garbage service.
 Having a few months without as many bills will allow you to focus more on growing your blog without the stress of trying to earn money right out of the gate.

 9. Hire a Blogging Coach

 Blogging has its ups and downs.
 If you feel yourself getting stuck, you might consider hiring a blogging coach.
 What exactly does a blogging coach do?
 A coach will help you set realistic goals for your blog, and then will hold you accountable to meet those goals.
 A good blogging coach is one who has had success in the blogging world and will be able to offer you insights on what works and what doesn’t work.
 Blogging can also get very lonely at times.
 Having a coach to chat with and run ideas by is invaluable and a worthwhile investment to help further your blogging career.

 If you find that you’re not able to get as much work done by yourself as you used to, it might be time to hire a virtual assistant.
 A virtual assistant can help with many blogging tasks, from email management and photo editing to social media management and content writing.
 A tip from the pros is if you have a task that you don’t enjoy doing or it doesn’t play to your strengths, it’s usually worth the investment to hire an assistant to help with those kinds of tasks.
 Learn more about how to hire a virtual assistant here.